 - Migrating Warblers

-This hotspot is at the far edge of the San Antonio area, but it’s way too good not to include on this list.
+This hotspot is at the far east edge of the San Antonio area, but it’s too good not to include on this list.
 It’s most famous for spring migrants the last week of April and the first two weeks of May, easily seen from a bird blind near the parking lot.
 But fall and winter birding here is great too.

 Warbler Woods isn’t a park, but actually the private residence of Don and Susan Schaezler.
 They manage their 124 acres as a bird sanctuary, placing feeders and water stations all over the property and maintaining walking trails.